Junior Year

 -

 Check with colleges, your high school, or other programs in your community for scheduled trips to college campuses.
-[COVID 19 Impact: Check to how activities are being carried out virtually]

 May/June/Summer